 Can your life insurance policy be canceled after you develop high blood pressure?

-No, the life insurance company cannot cancel your policy once it’s in force as long as you pay your premiums.
-However, in rare cases of insurance fraud, the insurance company has the right to withhold the death benefit.
+No, the life insurance company can’t cancel your policy once it becomes active as long as you pay your premiums.
+However, in rare cases of insurance fraud — for example, if you lied or misrepresented yourself during the application process — the insurance company has the right to withhold the death benefit.

 Life insurance options if you’re denied coverage

-If you’re denied coverage due to your blood pressure, you can look to other forms of life insurance that usually don’t require you to take a medical exam or answer questions about your health history for approval.
+If you’re declined for traditional life insurance coverage due to your blood pressure, you can look to other types of policies that usually don’t require you to take a medical exam or answer as many questions about your health history for approval.
 Options include guaranteed issue life insurance and burial insurance.

-Guaranteed issue is a type of permanent coverage that's best for people between age 45 and 80 and those who can’t qualify for a standard policy due to a serious medical condition or terminal illness.
+Guaranteed issue life insurance is a type of permanent coverage that’s best for people between age 45 and 85 and those who can’t qualify for a standard policy due to a serious medical condition or terminal illness.
 Application acceptance is near-guaranteed.

-Burial insurance, also known as final expense insurance, is a type of life insurance designed to pay a small death benefit to your family to help cover end-of-life expenses.
+Final expense insurance, also known as burial insurance, is a type of permanent policy designed to pay a small death benefit to your family to help cover end-of-life expenses.
 It’s best for people over the age of 45 who have trouble qualifying for traditional coverage or have serious health conditions.

 Alternatively, you can consult a doctor for a treatment plan that can help you lower your blood pressure.
 Showing one year’s history of improved blood pressure readings before submitting another application can help you get approved for standard life insurance.